csabahruska/manual-stg-experiment/README.md

 # manual-stg-experiment

 Manually constructed STG programs compiled with the standard GHC codegen backend.

+The samples show various use cases i.e. (de)construction of (un)boxed tuples and (un)lifted ADTs and using FFI.

+This experiment suggests that GHC codegen and RTS can be used as generic compiler backend for strict and lazy functional languages.

 ### Build